-- Guided Nature Walk-Excursion to Seal Bay Park: a place of “serenity and beauty”, Seal Bay Park is a favourite for guests, with a series of easy, looping trails and a variety of mild terrain Sometimes we guide two walks to this location, but each of them will include different trails.
-The Seal Bay Park is very big.
-Approx. walking time: 1 hrs.
+- Guided Nature Walk-Excursion to Seal Bay Park: a place of “serenity and beauty”, Seal Bay Park is one of the guests’ favourites, with a series of easy, looping trails and a variety of mild terrain.
+Sometimes we guide two walks to this location, because the area is so large and trails look completely different. =Approx. walking time: 1 hrs.
 20 min, driving time 20-30 min each way.
 Total walk time: 2.5 hrs

-- Guided Nature Hike to Elk Falls: This hike has wonderful views and includes slightly elevated terrain.
+- Guided Nature Walk to Elk Falls and Suspension Bridge: This walk has wonderful views of Elk Waterfalls, especially in winter.
 There are many walk routes at the Falls, in different parts of the park.
 In late October to December you may be able to see eagles and/or bears catching the returning to Pacific salmon spawning, a fascinating view unique to only a few places.
-Approx. walking time 1 hr., driving time 20-30 min each way.
+Approx. walking time: 1 hr., driving time 20-30 min each way.
 Total walk time: 2 hrs

 - Drive to Painters Lodge (available in summer season only): Neighboring Vancouver Island’s Campbell River community, on the banks of Discovery Passage, stands the legendary Painter’s Lodge – a fishing resort welcoming international visitors since 1929.
 You’ll find what you’re looking for at this world-famous resort in beautiful British Columbia.
 We’ll take the free boat from Painters Lodge to April Point Resort.
 April Point Resort & Spa’s history is deeply rooted in the local salmon fishing traditions of Discovery Passage, and while the other fishing resorts catered to tourists, April Point operated as a camp for commercial fishermen in the 1940s.
 It is now a world recognized Hotel.